lastcoolnameleft/securekubernetes/docs/scenario_2_attack.md

 The webshell can be found at <a href="http://your-ip:31336/webshell/" target="_blank">http://your-ip:31336/webshell/</a>, and uses your workshop credentials as before.

-Your Cloud Shell has a little script to help:
+Run the second attacker script to get this info:

 ```console
 ./attack-2-helper.sh